akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240213000000/index.md

 </div>

 ---
-Primary Category: q-bio.GN
+Primary Category: stat.ML
-Categories: cs-AI, cs-LG, q-bio-GN, q-bio.GN
+Categories: cs-DS, cs-LG, stat-ML, stat.ML
-Keyword Score: 20
+Keyword Score: 3
-Keywords: Graph Neural Network, Graph Neural Network
+Keywords: Clustering
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.07268v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.07189v1" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.07268v1.pdf" filename="2402.07268v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.07189v1.pdf" filename="2402.07189v1.pdf">Download PDF</button>

 ---

 **ABSTRACT**
-Biomarker identification is critical for precise disease diagnosis and understanding disease pathogenesis in omics data analysis, like using fold change and regression analysis. <b>Graph</b> <b>neural</b> <b>networks</b> <b>(GNNs)</b> have been the dominant deep learning model for analyzing <b>graph-structured</b> <b>data.</b> <b>However,</b> we found two major limitations of existing <b>GNNs</b> in omics data analysis, i.e., limited-prediction (diagnosis) accuracy and limited-reproducible biomarker identification capacity across multiple datasets.
-The root of the challenges is the unique <b>graph</b> <b>structure</b> <b>of</b> biological signaling pathways, which consists of a large number of targets and intensive and complex signaling interactions among these targets.
-To resolve these two challenges, in this study, we presented a novel <b>GNN</b> model architecture, named PathFormer, which systematically integrate signaling network, priori knowledge and omics data to rank biomarkers and predict disease diagnosis.
-In the comparison results, PathFormer outperformed existing <b>GNN</b> models significantly in terms of highly accurate prediction capability ( 30% accuracy improvement in disease diagnosis compared with existing <b>GNN</b> models) and high reproducibility of biomarker ranking across different datasets.
-The improvement was confirmed using two independent Alzheimer's Disease (AD) and cancer transcriptomic datasets.
-The PathFormer model can be directly applied to other omics data analysis studies.
+Locality sensitive hashing (LSH) is a fundamental algorithmic toolkit used by data scientists for approximate nearest neighbour search problems that have been used extensively in many large scale data processing applications such as near duplicate detection, nearest neighbour search, <b>clustering,</b> etc. In this work, we aim to propose faster and space efficient locality sensitive hash functions for Euclidean distance and cosine similarity for tensor data.
+Typically, the naive approach for obtaining LSH for tensor data involves first reshaping the tensor into vectors, followed by applying existing LSH methods for vector data $E2LSH$ and $SRP$.
+However, this approach becomes impractical for higher order tensors because the size of the reshaped vector becomes exponential in the order of the tensor.
+Consequently, the size of LSH parameters increases exponentially.
+To address this problem, we suggest two methods for LSH for Euclidean distance and cosine similarity, namely $CP-E2LSH$, $TT-E2LSH$, and $CP-SRP$, $TT-SRP$, respectively, building on $CP$ and tensor train $(TT)$ decompositions techniques.
+Our approaches are space efficient and can be efficiently applied to low rank $CP$ or $TT$ tensors.
+We provide a rigorous theoretical analysis of our proposal on their correctness and efficacy.

 {{</citation>}}